-Google appears to be experiencing some issues after the company began rolling out its updated and even more AI-focused search experience at I/O 2026.
-Currently, searching for the words “skip,” “stop,” or “ignore” on Google no longer shows a snippet with a definition, but instead offers an AI overview and lots of blank space.
+Search engine definitions have been replaced with AI previews.
+Google appears to be experiencing issues since it began rolling out its updated, even more AI-focused search experience at I/O 2026.
+Currently, searching for the words “skip,” “stop,” or “ignore” on Google no longer shows a definition snippet; instead, it offers an AI overview and lots of blank space.
 Because users have complained about the problem on social media and in posts like TechCrunch And Macrumers If you’ve reported on this, even if you don’t get a definition, you can still get a collection of links to articles documenting the problem before the traditional list of links.

 Woozad has reached out to Google for more information on this issue and its attempts to resolve it.
 We will update this article if we receive a response.